MasterChef Pakistan: Season 1: 2014

 The show's first season premiered on 3 May 2014, with the selected 100 contestants from the auditions that occurred in three major cities in Pakistan: Lahore, Islamabad, and Karachi.
 Auditions started on 13 March and lasted till 24 March.
 At the auditions people showed extravagant enthusiasm which led to an extension in Lahore for a day; similar to Karachi, auditions were extended for two more days.

 The first season of MasterChef Pakistan was won by Ammara Noman who defeated Gulnaz and Madiha in the series finale on 27 July 2014.
 Ammara received the series title, Rs.
 5 million, and a contract for her own recipe book, while Gulnaz stood as a Runner-up and received Rs.
 1 million with the series trophy.
 Madiha came up as 2nd runner-up and received Rs.
 5 lakh and the series trophy.

 Revival

-In 2025, Banijay Group announced a partnership based with Pixel Entertainment, a Pakistani production company based in Karachi, regarding the revival of MasterChef under new management and on a different television channel.
+In 2025, Banijay Entertainment announced a partnership based with Pixel Entertainment, a Pakistani production company based in Karachi, regarding the revival of MasterChef under new management and on a different television channel.

-After filming on a lavish set at Kenneyz Media City in Karachi, the first episode of Masterchef Pakistan Season 2 aired on HUM TV on 31st October 2025, with further episodes following every Friday at 9pm, leading to the exciting finale.
+After filming on a lavish set at Kenneyz Media City in Karachi, the first episode of Masterchef Pakistan Season 2 aired on HUM TV on 31 October 2025, with further episodes following every Friday at 9pm, leading to the exciting finale.
 The new season is being judged by chefs Saadat Siddiqi, Mahwish Aziz and Asad Monga.